kytulendu/rra-krr/rrowl.md

 The door opened, he walk into the long hallway lead to a large hall, illuminate with dimly lit and faulty light strips.
 The hallway looks much older and difference than of The Ancient's architect out side, which clearly this part doesn't made by The Ancient.
 There are carvings on the wall, detail some kind of story or ritual, many of it was damaged by some kind of claws marks.
 The claws marks is all over the place, on the wall, floor and ceiling.

-He arrived at the large hall, it painted red with blood and gore, littered with various remains in varies condition, many of which are what appear to be The Ancient, some are animals native to Shrres and some are unknown lifeforms.
-In the back of the hall was a remain of a large beast... thing in half decay state, it's size towering the ceiling of the hall, it was bond by chains to large altar.
+He arrived at the large hall, it painted red with blood and gore, the air smell of blood and rot, it littered with various bones and remains in varies condition, many of which are what appear to be The Ancient, some are animals native to Shrres and some are unknown lifeforms.
+At the back of the hall was a remain of a large beast... thing in half decay state, it's size towering the ceiling of the hall, it was bond by chains to large altar.
+The altar it self is a large machinery, various tubes and wires hooked to the remain.

+As he walk closer to it in entranced state, he saw it's head was like prehistoric Rra-krr skull, devoid of skin and meat other than the blood red eyes that seems to stare to his soul, with horns... no, broken pair of anthers on it's head and a remain of what was once gorgeous mane.

 **Notes:**